Logo photo of sunset at Santa Cruz La Laguna, Lake Atitlán by Ben Pipe

 Getting around wasn't a challenge either.
 Lake Atitlan is well-connected with frequent shuttle services and 'lanchas' (local boats) that operate between the villages around the lake.

-Lake Atitlán is 50 kilometres in circumference and the weather, like its landscape, varies.
+The deepest lake in Central America, Lake Atitlán is 50 kilometres in circumference and the weather, like its landscape, varies.
 At an elevation of 1552 metres (5125 feet) the Lake Atitlán area has a subtropical highland climate, making it comfortable for visiting at any time of the year, hence, the title, “Land Of Eternal Spring”.

 Before I conclude, did I mention the sunsets over Lake Atitlan are magical?
 As the day ends, the sky weaves a vibrant tapestry of hues, reflecting off the serene lake – another spectacle that makes you realize why it's considered the ‘most beautiful lake in the world’.